 “That’s amazing – I’m reading the post right now (as in, 11:28 AM pacific)- and I switched back to the tab, and it doesn’t show the date.
 But I opened it less than 10 minutes ago.
 They couldn’t have changed it that real time could they.
 Hit Refresh.
 Lo and behold – there is the date.

 Now that’s an agile organization.
 Thanks very much – I really appreciate the date on these posts as well.”

 For a comparison, when I wrote my initial response about having meetings and pondering about the change, that comment got 29 upvotes.
 However, when we made the change and I announced it, that got a full 41.
 Now that’s some real-time customer appreciation!

-We try to move quickly and make the right decisions, unfortunately, that doesn’t always work out, and we have be willing to rollback especially when we’ve accidently made the user experience worse.
+We try to move quickly and make the right decisions.
+Unfortunately, that doesn’t always work out, and we have be willing to roll back especially when we’ve accidentally made the user experience worse.
 Our blogs are written for our fans after all, and if they aren’t happy with them, we’re not happy with them.
 We hope you enjoy having the dates back, and I personally appreciate everyone in the Hacker News comments for helping me win an argument!